 Remember, the heart is a muscle.
 Just as lifting weights causes the muscles in your arms, legs, and trunk to strengthen and become more durable, cardiovascular exertion through jogging, biking, swimming, or rowing can strengthen the heart muscle, increasing its ability to do its job.

 Dr. Brewer, along with other heart-health physicians, recommends high-intensity interval training (HIIT) and muscle-building exercises for optimum heart health.

 3. Drink plenty of water

 Optimal hydration helps your heart do its job, while dehydration causes unnecessary strain on your heart.
-Since your blood is mostly made of water, when you become dehydrated the volume of your blood decreases and is adversely impacted by sodium, which makes it harder for the heart to distribute oxygenated, nutrient-rich blood throughout the body.
+Since your blood is mostly made of water, when you become dehydrated, the volume of your blood decreases and is adversely impacted by sodium, which makes it harder for the heart to distribute oxygenated, nutrient-rich blood throughout the body.

-Received wisdom recommends eight cups of water per day, but the National Academies of Science, Engineering, and Medicine actually recommend over 11 cups for women and over 15 cups for men, per day.
+Received wisdom recommends eight cups of water per day, but the National Academies of Science, Engineering, and Medicine actually recommend over 11 cups for women and over 15 cups for men per day.
 Actual water requirements will vary by activity level, climate, exposure to sun, and body weight.

 4. Stop smoking & reduce alcohol intake

-The AHA recommends no more than one alcoholic drink per day for women, no more than two for men.
+The AHA recommends no more than one alcoholic drink per day for women, and no more than two for men.
 In the opinion of the AHA, the less alcohol, the better.

 5. Consider heart health supplements